-The art of conversation: How to be honest whilst also being nice
+3. The art of conversation: how to be honest whilst also being nice

-When I tell people I can from New Zealand the immediate response is “everyone is so lovely there!” and whilst they are, I have often found it to be superficial niceness.
-By comparison, people in the Netherlands are far more considerate and genuine so from my experience, the affable nature of the kiwis is a bit of a social faux-pas.
+When I tell people I came from New Zealand the immediate response is “everyone is so lovely there!” and whilst they are, I have often found it to be a superficial niceness.
+By comparison, people in the Netherlands are far more considerate and genuine.
+From my experience, the affable nature of the kiwis is a bit of a social faux-pas.
 Nonetheless, many others believe the Dutch should learn tact from people like the Kiwis.

 So riddle me this Dutchies.
 Men get to pee freely by using standing pee stations but women have to pay?
 As much as 50 cents? and sometimes 70 cents?!

-This flatland used to perform well in equality rankings but in the latest World Economic Forum for gender equality, the Netherlands dropped 11 places to number 38.
+The lowlands used to perform well in equality rankings but in recent years, according to the World Economic Forum for gender equality, the Netherlands dropped to number 31.
 Maybe the lack of pee stations for women has something to do with this?

 This toilet-inequality issue has been heard in court after Geerte Piening, 23, received a €90 fine for popping a squat in an alleyway after a night of drinking.
 When she challenged the fine, the judge told her she should have used public urinal (another Dutch fail).

-If you ask for water when out for dinner in the Netherlands, the waiters will bring you paid bottled water by default.
+If you ask for water when out for dinner in the Netherlands, the waiters will bring you bottled water by default — which you have to pay for.
 But there are even times I have been charged for tap water.
 Yes TAP water.
 Are you kidding me?
-So it is important to clarify if the water costs or not before you guzzle three bottles and stare in dismay at the bill at the end of the night.
+So it is important to clarify whether the water costs anything or not before you guzzle three bottles and stare in dismay at the bill at the end of the night.

 Paying for water is a rarity in New Zealand and tap water is provided free of charge at most establishments.
 What’s more, is you will also see water fountains dotted around most cities so you can even access water while jogging along the beach or pull over in your car and fill up your water bottle.

-So there you go.
-7 things the Dutch could learn from the Kiwis.
-Disagree?
-Agree?
+Do you disagree or agree?
 We love debate and being challenged!
 Fire away in the comment section!